 Conversion to Hours/Total A&A Hours — Divide the weekly amount by the maximum non-priority attendant care rate without regard to service authorized.
 If the person meets the priority status criteria, use the maximum priority status attendant care rate.

-Signature – Case Manager — Sign Form 2060 after completing the form, but before asking for a variance (if needed).
+Signature – CCSE Staff — Sign Form 2060 after completing the form, but before asking for a variance if needed.
 An update to the form must be initialed.
-The Auto Form 2060 completed using SAS Wizards does not require a signature.
-The case manager's printed name on the form will suffice.
+The Auto Form 2060 completed using SASO Wizards does not require a signature.
+CCSE staff's printed name on the form will suffice.

 Signature – Supervisor: Variance — Request the supervisor's approval if the person requires minutes outside the mandated minute range.
-The case manager must document the reason for the variance and submit the documentation to the supervisor.
+Document the reason for the variance and submit the documentation to the supervisor.
 The supervisor will indicate approval by signing this form or if not approved, will not sign the form.
 If approval is via email, check the Email OK box, print the supervisor's name and enter the date approval was obtained.
 A copy of the documentation and the email must be filed in the case record.

 Comments — Use this space, as needed, to explain tasks and hours authorized.